eugene/variational-proteins/readme.md

 * Sequence weighting (Fix overrepresentation in the dataset)

 #### Other ideas
-* Differnet VAE architecture (eg. Hierarchical VAE)
+* Different VAE architecture (eg. Hierarchical VAE)
 * Compare to a GPLVM model
 * Bayesian Optimization in the latent space.